Prompt Fuzzing for Fuzz Driver Generation: Evaluation

 \subsection{Overall Results}

 We configured the \textsf{gpt-3.5-turbo-0613} and \textsf{gpt-3.5-turbo-16k-0613} models as the LLMs used for program generation.
-When a query's tokens are shorter than the length limit of \textsf{gpt-3.5-turbo-0613}, we choose \textsf{gpt-3.5-turbo-0613}; otherwise, we choose \textsf{gpt-3.5-turbo-16k-0613}, which comes at a higher cost but allows for a longer length limit.
-We set the temperature parameter to $0.9$ for the LLMs and sampled 10 programs for each query.
-The default API combination length is chosen as 5.
-In the evaluations of \tool, the fuzz loop was terminated after 10 consecutive iterations where no new branches were discovered, and the fused fuzz driver for each library was executed with a 24-hour timeout.
-To mitigate statistical errors, each experiment was repeated five times, and the average results were reported.
+When a query's tokens are shorter than the length limit of \textsf{gpt-3.5-turbo-0613}, we chose \textsf{gpt-3.5-turbo-0613}; otherwise, we chose \textsf{gpt-3.5-turbo-16k-0613}, which comes at a higher cost but allows for a longer length limit.
+We set the temperature parameter at 0.9 for the LLMs and sampled 10 programs per query.
+The default API combination length was 5, the exponent $E$ in the power schedule was 1, and the initial prompt was constructed using a combination of 5 randomly selected library API functions.
+In the evaluations of \tool, the fuzzing loop was operated continuously until 10 consecutive iterations passed without discovering new branches, without any restrictions on time and query budget.
+Each library's consolidated fuzz driver was executed under a 24-hour timeout.
+Every experiment was repeated five times to mitigate statistical errors, and the average results were reported.

 Under the experimental setup, we used \tool to generate fuzz drivers for 14 open-source libraries and detect bugs.
-The results of these experiments are summarized in \autoref{tab:overall-results}, which provides the statistics about the tested libraries, the generated fuzz drivers, branch coverage, and bug detection results. \tool successfully \textbf{generated 3,785 seed programs for these 14 libraries with the cost of \$63.14 for querying the LLMs} (\$4.15 per library on average) \footnote{At the time of experiments, the input and output prices for gpt-3.5-turbo-0613 are 0.0015 and 0.002 per thousand tokens respectively, and the prices for gpt-3.5-turbo-16k-0613 are 0.003 and 0.004 per thousand tokens respectively.}.
-Overall, the fuzz drivers generated by \textbf{\tool achieved a branch coverage of 40.12\% on the tested libraries}, which is 1.61x greater than \textsf{OSS-Fuzz} and 1.67x greater than \textsf{Hopper}, and detected 33 previously unknown bugs.
+The results of these experiments are summarized in \autoref{tab:overall-results}, which provides the statistics about the tested libraries, the generated fuzz drivers, branch coverage, and bug detection results.
+In total, \tool successfully \textbf{generated \num{3785} seed programs for these 14 libraries within 204 hours with the cost of \$63.14 for querying the LLMs} (\$4.15 per library on average) \footnote{At the time of experiments, the input and output prices for gpt-3.5-turbo-0613 were 0.0015 and 0.002 per thousand tokens respectively, and the prices for gpt-3.5-turbo-16k-0613 are 0.003 and 0.004 per thousand tokens respectively.}.
+Overall, the fuzz drivers generated by \textbf{\tool achieved a branch coverage of 40.07\% on the tested libraries}, which was 1.61x greater than \textsf{OSS-Fuzz} and 1.63x greater than \textsf{Hopper}, and detected 30 previously unknown bugs during 24-hour experiments.
 All bugs found have been reported to the corresponding communities.
 In the following sections, we will detail the results of our evaluations.